mozilla/moz-git-tools/README.markdown

 omitted, push the commits `$(git merge-base HEAD $(git-tracks))..HEAD` (i.e. everything in the current branch that's not upstream).

-If `-t` or `--tip` is specified, update the hg repository to its tip before pushing.
+If `-t` or `--tip` is specified, pull and update the hg repository to latest tip before pushing.
 Otherwise, update the hg repository to the revision atop which the git commits are based.

 ## git-push-to-try